-Whichever hypnotherapist you opt to see, please make sure that you ask to view a copy of their relevant qualifications, as well as up-to-date insurance and professional body membership(s) before your first session.
-We strongly recommend that you do take the necessary steps to verify this information, as we will not be held responsible for any false information.
+Whichever hypnotherapist you choose to see, please make sure that you ask to view a copy of their relevant qualifications, as well as up-to-date insurance and professional body membership(s) before your first session.
+We strongly recommend that you take the necessary steps to verify this information, as we will not be held responsible for any false information.

-Whilst we use all reasonable endeavours to ensure that our policy is adhered to, Hypnotherapy Directory is not intended as a website for verifying the qualifications, abilities, credentials or professionalism of any hypnotherapist listed and is not responsible for any member listed in the directory.
+Whilst we use all reasonable endeavours to ensure our policy is adhered to, Hypnotherapy Directory is not intended as a website for verifying the qualifications, abilities, credentials or professionalism of any hypnotherapist listed and is not responsible for any member listed in the directory.
 Although we see a relevant qualification for those not with a professional body, an approved listing does not mean that Hypnotherapy Directory endorses or accredits that qualification.

 Hypnotherapy Directory does not warrant or represent that the directory or any part thereof is accurate or complete.
-Hypnotherapy Directory disclaims all warranties, either express or implied, including but not limited to the implied warranties of fitness for particular purpose.
+Hypnotherapy Directory disclaims all warranties, either express or implied, including but not limited to the implied warranties of fitness for a particular purpose.
 Please read our terms and conditions for further information.